l3gitpanda/Pandas-Security-Manual/Pfsense Hardening.md

 ## Update Everything

 ## Backups
-Not sure if this will be necessary but we also have boot environments.
+Not sure if this will be necessary but we also have boot environments if we have pfsense plus

 Tips:
 1. Keep the pfSense box and all the services running on it up-to-date with the latest security patches and updates.
 Regularly check for new security advisories and apply patches as soon as possible.